 Are you willing to do what it takes to keep the dream body?

 Do you even realize what it takes to get there?

 What you’ll have to give up, the social outings you’ll miss, the pizza you won’t have with your kids, the pint of Rocky Road on Thursday night because you’re bored.
 You need to address it from every angle before deciding to go all in.

 Say your goal is to get to 10% body fat as a male or 20% as a female.
 You’d have abs, maybe not magazine ready abs but they’d be there.
 And, the magazine cover abs usually aren’t as real as you may think in the first place anyway with Photoshop, strong angle game, airbrush etc.

-Check out this graphic from Precision Nutrition called “The Cost of Getting Lean”, they lay it out way better than I would ever be able to.
-They break it down into groups to show you each level of dieting you must do to get there and to maintain it.
+Check out this graphic from Precision Nutrition called “The Cost of Getting Lean”.
+It’s broken down into groups to show what you must do to get there and to maintain it.
 You may be willing to make the tradeoffs, you may not.
 But, the graphic will give you a clean visual and can help you decide.

 Vanity is fine.
 You want those abs?
 More power to you, my man.

-Just be sure that you have your priorities in check on your way there and that your willing to endure the tradeoffs.
+Just be sure that you have your priorities in check and that your willing to endure the tradeoffs.